-Suitable to help clients through depression, suicidal thoughts, borderline personality disorder, self-harm, substance abuse problems and eating disorders, at Nova Recovery hospital we offer CBT as a branch of our talking therapy recommendations.
+Suitable to help clients through depression, stress, suicidal thoughts, borderline personality disorder, self-harm, substance abuse problems and eating disorders, at Nova Recovery hospital we offer CBT as a branch of our talking therapy recommendations.
 If suitable for you, you can benefit from cognitive behavioural therapy and further therapies to forgive and to work forward through recovery.

 Get in Touch